Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Numerical results and discussions

 As we can see from Fig.~\ref{Fig:DependentOnMs}(a) and (b), with the increase of $\sqrt{s}$ from $1.3$ GeV to $1.7$ GeV, the decay widths of the two-body channels such as $K \bar{K}$, $\pi \pi$ and $\eta \eta $ are stable.
 While for the four-body decay channels $4 \pi$ and $K \bar{K} \pi \pi$, the decay width continuously increase along with the increase of $\sqrt{s}$.
 The dramatic increase in width of the $K \bar{K} \pi \pi$ channel is more evident in Fig.~\ref{Fig:DependentOnMs}(b) than in Fig.~\ref{Fig:DependentOnMs}(a) due to the scales.
 This phenomenon can be attributed to the increased phase space for the four-body decay and the threshold open for the $\kappa \bar{\kappa}$ and $\rho \rho$ intermediate states as $\sqrt{s}$ increases.
 The $\rho \rho$ threshold open effect is apparent as shown in Fig.~\ref{Fig:Distinctrhosigma}, which will be discussed later.
-Due to such distortion by thresholds, the resonance will manifest with different lineshapes in different decay spectra, just as discussed in~\cite{Cheng:2024sus}.
-In other point of view, the analytic continuation of a system with pole deep inside the complex plane can be highly non-trivial, and the projection onto the real axis, where experiments are performed, can differ widely depending on the complexity of the system.
-In Fig.~\ref{Fig:DependentOnMs} we can see that before energy point about $1.45$ GeV, the largest contribution to the total width comes from the $K \bar{K}$ channel, the order of these partial widths is $\Gamma_{K \bar{K}} > \Gamma_{4 \pi} > \Gamma_{\pi \pi} > \Gamma_{K \bar{K} \pi \pi}>\Gamma_{\eta \eta}$.
-When $\sqrt{s}$ is larger than $1.45$ GeV, the partial width of the $4 \pi$ channel exceed that of the $K \bar{K}$ channel, becoming the most dominant contribution.
+As a consequence of these threshold effects, the apparent lineshape of the resonance varies depending on the specific decay channel, consistent with the analysis presented in~\cite{Cheng:2024sus}.
+From another perspective, the analytic continuation of a system with pole deep inside the complex plane can be highly non-trivial, and the projection onto the real axis, where experiments are performed, can differ widely depending on the complexity of the system.
+In Fig.~\ref{Fig:DependentOnMs} we can see that before energy point about $1.45$ GeV, the largest contribution to the total width is from the $K \bar{K}$ channel, the order of these partial widths is $\Gamma_{K \bar{K}} > \Gamma_{4 \pi} > \Gamma_{\pi \pi} > \Gamma_{\eta \eta}>\Gamma_{K \bar{K} \pi \pi}$.
+When $\sqrt{s}$ is larger than $1.45$ GeV, the partial width of the $4 \pi$ channel exceeds that of the $K \bar{K}$ channel, becoming the most dominant contribution.
 However, when $\sqrt{s}$ is less than about $1.34$ GeV, the partial width of $4 \pi $ channel is even smaller than that of the $\pi \pi$ channel.
 Similarly, along with the increase of $\sqrt{s}$, the large difference between the partial widths of the $K \bar{K}\pi \pi$ and $\pi \pi$ channels at small $\sqrt{s}$ start to reduce gradually.